MikroElektronika/mikrosdk_click_v2/clicks/dcmotor5/DETAILS.md

 ## Examples Description

+>  This library contains API for the DC Motor 5 Click driver.
-> This application enables usage of brushed DC motor gate driver.
+>  This application enables usage of brushed DC motor 5 gate driver.

 **The demo application is composed of two sections :**